 DIY installation (less common as home values rise)

-Important Note We're using conservative numbers throughout this analysis.
-Many Calgary families we've spoken with were spending over $1,000/year on professional lighting and didn't realize it until they added it up.
+Important Note We're being conservative throughout this analysis.
+Many Calgary families we've spoken with were spending far more annually on professional lighting than they realized until they actually added it up.

-Money saved vs. professional temporary lighting over 10 years — and the Starise system is still running
+Typical break-even window vs. professional temporary lighting — and the Starise system keeps running for another decade+

 What the table doesn't include